openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/CPU.md

 ### Dynamic shapes
 CPU plugin provides full functional support for models with dynamic shapes in terms of the opset coverage.

 > **NOTE**: CPU plugin does not support tensors with dynamically changing rank.
-In case of an attempt to infer a model with such tensors an error `"CPU plug-in doesn't support <op_type> operation with dynamic rank.
-Operation name: <op_name>"` will be generated.
+In case of an attempt to infer a model with such tensors, an exception will be thrown.

 Dynamic shapes support introduce some additional overheads on memory management and may limit internal runtime optimizations.
 The more degrees of freedom we have, the more difficult it is to achieve the best performance.